rohan-av/CourseraGo/Course1/Week2/README.md

 y = *ip (y is now equal to the data at the address that IP is pointing to)
 ```

-`new()` creates a variable and returns a pointer to the variable; variable is initialized to 0.
+`new()`: creates a variable and returns a pointer to the variable; variable is initialized to 0

 ```
 ptr := new(int)